Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Motivation Study

 \subsubsection{Benchmark Dataset.}

-To address these research questions, we experiment on Defects4J, a well-established benchmark.
-This dataset was collected by Just et al.\cite{just2014defects4j} from 17 open-source Java projects, comprising 835 real-world bugs.
-In this study, following previous works\cite{ye2022neural, le2024evaluating, xia2022less, liu2019tbar, chen2019sequencer}, we focus on single-hunk bugs, where the patch is limited to a single contiguous chunk of code at a single location.
-We select this kind of bug as the existing LLM-based APR, which are studied in our work, such as InCoder and CodeGen~\cite{jiang2023impact}, are only fine-tuned for single-hunk bugs (refer to next sections for details).In total, we identified 333 single-hunk bugs using the script provided by the original authors of Defects4J.
+To address these research questions, we conducted experiments with Defects4J, a benchmark of 835 real-world bugs from 17 open-source Java projects~\cite{just2014defects4j}.
+Following prior studies~\cite{ye2022neural, le2024evaluating, xia2022less, liu2019tbar, chen2019sequencer}, we focused on 333 single-hunk bugs, where patches modify a single contiguous code chunk.
+This selection aligns with LLM-based APR techniques like InCoder and CodeGen, which are fine-tune for single-hunk bug fixes~\cite{jiang2023impact}.